gmacario/wtf-docs/README.md

-The WTF project was started during the [Hackaton droidcon Italy 2016](http://it.droidcon.com/2016/hackathon-droidcon-italy/) and got awarded the first prize offered by the [AAL Programme](http://www.aalforum.eu/).
+The WTF project was started during the [Hackathon Droidcon Italy 2016](http://it.droidcon.com/2016/hackathon-droidcon-italy/) and got awarded the first prize offered by the [AAL Programme](http://www.aalforum.eu/).

 ### Team Members